 The zeal for the glory of the Sacred Heart of Jesus led the Apostles to commit themselves to serving the needs of: orphans, the poor, the elderly, children, single mothers and young women, and to evangelization.
 The Congregation grew in the midst of blessings and trials, opening horizons for the future of the Apostles in the Church.

 The Apostles of the Sacred Heart of Jesus strive to internalize and to make the Congregation’s charism alive and present in the world.
 The motto of the Congregation is: “The love of Christ impels us.”

-In response to the needs of the Church and the signs of time, the charism of Mother Clelia is present in 15 countries: Italy, Brazil, the United States, Switzerland, Argentina, Chile, Albania, Mozambique, Uruguay, Paraguay, Benin, the Philippines, Haiti , Ireland and Portugal.
+In response to the needs of the Church and the signs of time, the charism of Mother Clelia is present in 15 countries: Italy, Brazil, the United States, Switzerland, Argentina, Chile, Albania, Mozambique, Uruguay, Paraguay, Benin, Haiti , Ireland, Ghana and Portugal.